 Programme participation

 We strive to make our programmes as inclusive as possible.
-Successful applicants on In Motion and the Seed Award will meet with their assigned Creative Programme Leader to develop a bespoke accessibility plan.
+Successful applicants on In Motion and the Seed Award will agree a bespoke accessibility plan with their assigned Creative Programme Leader .
 We strive to accommodate any reasonable adjustments needed throughout the programme.

 We understand that access needs may change over time, and we make sure to check in with artists on our programmes on a regular basis to ensure we have an accurate picture of what we can do to best accommodate the people we work with.